-The Exotic Birds Sanctuary was dedicated to enhancing the life of companionship birds through education, rescue, rehabilitation
+The Exotic Birds Sanctuary was dedicated to enhancing the life of companionship birds through education, rescue, and rehabilitation.

 Here are some parrots that don’t need saving…